tsuru/tsuru/docs/reference/api.rst

 ***********************

     * Method: GET
-    * Format: json
+    * Format: JSON
-    * URI: /deploys/:deployid
+    * Endpoint: /deploys/:deployid

 Returns 200 in case of success.
 Returns 404 if deploy is not found.